What is SEUCK?

 Entries may be split into separate parts, should you wish to make

 something big for the competition.
-If you need a password system for

 - The organizer of